thrawn01/quartz-garden/content/posts/Just Use PostgreSQL for everything is Naïve.md

 ### End
 PostgreSQL is a great open source PROJECT, it's just not a great PRODUCT.
 This is especially true when compared to modern databases designed from the ground up to take advantage of the last 40 years of database advancement.

 To reiterate, the PostgreSQL community continues to be a very active and growing project and it is my sincere hope it continues to grow and modernize.
 But even if it does modernize, the advice of "Just use PostgreSQL" will never be true.
-Proper evaluation should always be a key part of any technology adoption, no matter what the internet says, or what anecdotal evidence is provided -- including mine!
+Proper evaluation should always be a key part of ANY technology adoption, no matter what the internet says, or what anecdotal evidence is provided -- including mine!
 Every product is different and every operator has different levels of expertise which should be taken into account when adopting any database, self hosted or not.

 And that is the big takeaway.
 Evaluate your options, be mindful of your product requirements, understand your limitations, and the limitations of the technology you are using, don't blindly follow the crowd, and if you only hear good things about some tech, be cautious, and keep digging deeper until you find reality.